Statutory Inspection of Anglican and Methodist Schools

 ‘It is a matter of affirming what is of worth in the past and the present, rejecting courageously things that we judge unwise, and working to transform those that are valuable but need improvement.’

-In shaping their vision, schools will have shown regard for the Church of England’s vision for education, “Deeply Christian, Serving The Common Good”, and the Lincoln Diocese vision, “Church Schools serving their communities through excellence, exploration and encouragement within the love of God.”
+In shaping their vision, schools will have shown regard for the Church of England’s vision for education, “Deeply Christian, Serving The Common Good”, and the Lincoln diocesan vision for education, “Church Schools serving their communities through excellence, exploration and encouragement within the love of God.”
 Church schools will employ a variety of strategies and styles, which reflect their particular local context or church tradition in order realise their own, unique vision.
 Inspectors will, therefore, not be looking to apply a preconceived template of what a Church school should be like.

 The principal objective therefore of the Section 48 inspection is to evaluate the school’s distinctiveness, effectiveness and sustainability set within its unique Christian Vision as a Church school.